Vazumongr/MTGCustomSetViewer/README.md

 This format is based on MSE(Magic Set Editor)'s format when exporting to Cockatrice V2.2 with `Export Images` enabled.

 ### Some of my cards are blank!
-Verify that the name of your image files matches that of your card names in the corresponding XML.
+Verify that the name of your image files matches that of your card names in the corresponding XML and that the images are JPG or PNG format.